chainyjs/chainy/README.md

 - `method` is a synchronous or asynchronous method that you defined that will perform the action of your plugin

 You can also use `Chainy.require(arrayOfPlugins)` to require bundled plugins with chainy, or to commonjs require an external plugin with the prefix`chainy-`.
-For example, running `Chainy.require(['add', 'hello'])` will require the bundled add plugin and the external plugin with the package name `chainy-hello`.
+For example, running `Chainy.require(['set', 'hello'])` will require the bundled add plugin and the external plugin with the package name `chainy-hello`.

 To avoid polluting the global Chainy prototype with your plugins, it is recommended that you use `Chainy.extend()` to create a local subclass of chainy that you can inject plugins into safely without polluting the global Chainy prototype: